Solo Travel During Covid-19: 15 Tips To Know

 If you know in advance where you want to dine, make sure to start making reservations.
 Early.
 If they are booked, don’t be afraid to call or ask if they have a wait list you can be on.
 I am.

 If you do get in, make sure to adhere to the establishment’s mask wearing rules.
-The “no mask” is the new “No shirt, no shows, no service” rule.
+The “no mask” is the new “No shirt, no shoes, no service” rule.

 8. Where else will require reservations?